Chief Executive Officer

 Role at the NBN

-Jo works to support and grow the National National Biodiversity Network as the UK’s largest partnership for nature.
+Jo works to support and grow the National Biodiversity Network as the UK’s largest partnership for nature.
 Her role is also to implement the five-year strategy and to achieve the Network’s vision.
 This involves leading the Trust’s Secretariat team, supporting the Finance Management Committee, and the NBN Board of Trustees.

 Core work responsibilities